 - While recording on memory block 1, mark cue points 1, 2, and 3 on memory block 1. - Press TAKE to start recording on block 2 and mark cue points 1, 2, and 3. - Press TAKE and select memory block 2.
-The Last Cue command scrolls through the cue points of block 2. - To go through cue points of another block, select that block first then press Last Cue. - On OSD, the first information, displayed in white, refers to the cue points on the playing block while the second information, displayed in red, refers to the recording block.
+The Last Cue command scrolls through the cue points of block 2. - \circ To go through cue points of another block, select that block first then press Last Cue. - On OSD, the first information, displayed in white, refers to the cue points on the playing block while the second information, displayed in red, refers to the recording block. - Additionally, the play speed is displayed in % on the OSD.